 This is probably the moment where it matters the most.

-Everything that we were able to get in place, as imperfect as it will probably be, is nothing perfect, is the time that was bought because of the travel ban and the quarantine.
+Everything that we were able to get in place, as imperfect as it will probably be, there's nothing perfect, is the time that was bought because of the travel ban and the quarantine.

 It's incalculable.